UTSCCSCC01/finalprojects22-cyclist/doc/sprint0/PB.md

 # Product Backlog

+## Users & Sharing

+1. As a user, I want to **register** an account, so that I can save my tasks and achievements.

+2. As a user, I want to **share my achievements with my friends**, so that I can show off my productivity and share tips on task planning.

+3. As a user, I want to **add friends**, so that I can share my schedule with them.

 ## Tasks

 1. As a user, I want to **create a task**, so that I don’t have to worry about